esheldon/pigen/README.md

   return value were a pointer, it would imply some kind of memory allocation.
 If multiple return values are needed, send an array(s) and fill them.
-- scalars inputs are translated directly to c types.
+- Scalars inputs are translated directly to c types, including strings, but only as const char *.
-- pointer inputs are assumed to represent numpy arrays, and the underlying pointer is extracted useing PyArray_DATA.
+- Pointer inputs are assumed to represent numpy arrays, and the underlying pointer is extracted using PyArray_DATA.
 It is checked that the input is a numpy array.
 - For array arguments, it is the responsibility of the user to provide the correct inputs, no array type checking is performed.
-- string arrays are provided translate because they are ambiguous with ordinary strings.
+- String arrays are not provided translation because they are ambiguous with ordinary strings.
 If string arrays are needed, have your function take a PyObject* as an argument and do the PyArray calls yourself